Beam Global Receives Multiple - GuruFocus.com

 SAN DIEGO, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Beam Global, ( BEEM, BEEMW), the leading provider of innovative sustainable products and technologies for electric vehicle (EV) charging, energy storage, energy security and outdoor media, announced that the Naval Facilities Engineering Systems Command (NAVFAC) placed multiple orders with each order containing multiple Beam Global EV ARC™ sustainable off-grid charging systems.
-The systems will be used for fleet charging and will be deployed at locations in Florida, Hawaii, Louisiana, Mississippi and Texas.
-NAVFAC, which provides the U.S. Navy and U.S. Marine Corps with facilities and expeditionary expertise, placed the order through General Services Administration (GSA) Multiple Award Schedule (MAS) Contract Number 47QSWA21D0006 which simplifies the federal procurement process and ensures best pricing.
+03, 2022 (GLOBE NEWSWIRE) -- Beam Global, ( BEEM, BEEMW), the leading provider of innovative sustainable products and technologies for electric vehicle (EV) charging, energy storage, energy security and outdoor media, following a similar NAVFAC announcement earlier this week, announced that the U.S. Marine Corps (USMC) placed multiple orders with each order containing multiple Beam Global EV ARC™ sustainable off-grid charging systems and an ARC Mobility™ trailer used for transporting EV ARC™ systems.
+The sustainable EV charging systems will be used for fleet charging and will be deployed at locations in Hawaii, North Carolina and Washington DC.
+The order was placed through General Services Administration (GSA) Multiple Award Schedule (MAS) Contract Number 47QSWA21D0006 which simplifies the federal procurement process and ensures best pricing.

-“The Federal Sustainability Plan requires that all light duty vehicle acquisitions be electric by 2027.
-Federal purchases of EVs increased from just under 1% of federal vehicle acquisitions in fiscal 2021 to 12% in federal fiscal 2022,” said Beam Global CEO Desmond Wheatley.
-“As thousands of EVs get delivered to federal agencies across the U.S. in the coming months and years, we are already seeing the need for rapidly deployed EV charging infrastructure intensifying.
-We believe that the rapid and scalable deployment of our off-grid solar-powered EV ARC systems, combined with their immunity to centralized grid failure, is ideally suited for the coming needs of the electrification of transportation, and we expect continued growth in the federal sector.”
+The U.S. Marine Corps’ EV ARC™ systems support Executive Order 14057 calling for 100% zero-emission federal fleet light duty vehicle acquisitions by 2027.
+Each EV ARC™ charging system generates and stores its own electricity and delivers that power to two electric vehicles simultaneously.
+Off-grid and powered by renewable energy, the systems are rapidly deployed turnkey sustainable charging systems requiring no construction, no electrical work and no utility connection.
+The ARC Mobility™ trailer is a specialized transport system designed to rapidly relocate EV ARC™ systems.
+Remote-controlled hydraulics enable a single operator to stow, relocate and unstow EV ARC™ systems.
+On-board battery storage enables EVs to charge during the night, inclement weather and grid outages, and the Emergency Power Panel can provide vital electricity to military personnel and first responders in remote locations and/or during disasters and grid outages.

-Each EV ARC charging system generates and stores its own electricity and delivers that power to up to two electric vehicles simultaneously.
-Off-grid and powered by renewable energy, the systems are rapidly deployed with no construction, no electrical work, no utility connection, and are delivered as turnkey sustainable charging systems.
-On-board battery storage enables EVs to charge during the night, inclement weather and grid outages, and the Emergency Power Panel can provide vital electricity to first responders in disasters and grid outages.
+“Because EV ARC systems are off-grid and solar-powered, they can readily be relocated to provide EV charging and power in remote locations, grid outages, emergencies and natural disasters.
+The U.S. Marine Corps has a fleet of EV ARC systems, and with ARC Mobility trailers will have the flexibility to re-deploy vital EV charging where and when they need it most,” said Beam Global CEO Desmond Wheatley.
+“The U.S. has a Strategic Petroleum Reserve as a matter of national security but there is no strategic electric reserve.
+We agree with others that 25% of the U.S. EV charging infrastructure should be off-grid and renewably powered to ensure energy security for EVs in the face of grid outages, disasters and emergencies.
+We believe Beam Global’s off-grid transportable EV charging infrastructure products are assisting in attaining this goal and we look forward to continuing to provide vital infrastructure to our nation’s armed forces.”

 Beam Global’s rapidly deployed EV charging systems are procured by federal agencies through the General Services Administration (GSA) Multiple Award Schedule (MAS) Contract Number 47QSWA21D0006 which simplifies the federal procurement process and ensures best pricing.